Automated External Defibrillator (AED) Safety Talk

 Make sure the individual's skin is dry and apply the electrodes to their chest as the directions indicate.

 The AED will pretty much do the work for you from there.
 It will specifically tell you if the individual needs the shock button to be pressed.
 Never press the button unless the AED device tells you to do so.

 Special circumstances when using an AED

 An AED is very simple to use, but there are some special circumstances to keep in mind.
 These tips can help you feel more comfortable and confident when you have a situation where you need to use it.

 If the patient has chest hair, you will need to shave the area quickly.
 There is usually a disposable razor located somewhere inside the case.

 The patient has medical patches

 Check the patient for any medication patches that they may be wearing.
-The ones that you are most concerned about, are ones located where you need to place electrodes.
-Put gloves on your hands and remove any patches that are there.
+The ones that you should be most concerned about will be located where you need to place electrodes.
+Put gloves on your hands and remove any patches that are in that area.